khuongduy354/obsidian-visualizer-vscode/README.md

 ## todo
 1. check link obsidian
--> obsidian do another file scan for backlink, it only stores file name, not path
+-> obsidian do another file scan for backlink, it only stores file name, not path -> consider adding this feature
 2. check scheme
-3. show file name below
--> code into lib
+-> export vsix, install on web and install on desktop

 # done
 6. make it sticky
 -> enough
 4. notification when parsing graph
 5. webview title
+3. show file name below

 ## graph: local and global
 - use neo4j graphdb, when activate, format first